-Alma Media Corporation’s Board of Directors has approved Alma Media Group’s Guidelines for Insiders on 15 June 2016.
+Alma Media Corporation’s Board of Directors has approved Alma Media Group’s Guidelines for Insiders.
 The Guidelines for Insiders are based on the Market Abuse Regulation, Level 2 Commission Regulations and the rules and guidelines issued by the European Securities and Markets Authority (ESMA), and they supplement the valid provisions of Nasdaq Helsinki Ltd’s Guidelines for Insiders, Chapter 51 of the Finnish Criminal Code, the Finnish Securities Markets Act and the regulations and guidelines issued by the Finnish Financial Supervisory Authority regarding the management and handling of insider information.

 Insiders are divided into two categories at Alma Media Corporation: managers subject to the notification obligation and project insiders.